chrisdiego/nescaum/content/collections/committees/enforcement-and-compliance.md

   -
     cells:
       - 'Identifying regional areas of interest'
       - 'Through NESCAUM’s regional network of contacts, identification of regional areas of interest are identified.
-These can include sectors of concern, assessment of new testing and assessment tools, and new approaches for to enhance compliance with Clean Air Act requirements.'
+These can include sectors of concern, assessment of new testing and assessment tools, and new approaches to enhance compliance with Clean Air Act requirements.'
 updated_by: c21113cb-baf4-47a8-b589-7651dece9448
 updated_at: 1644258508
 ---